14 Must-See Places On New Zealands South Island

-There are two ways to experience this area of the South Island, you can either kayak or cruise the sound.
-Either one will allow you to get up close and personal with this majestic area.
+There are two ways to experience this area of New Zealands South Island, you can either kayak or cruise the sound.
+Either one will allow you to get up close and personal with the areas natural beauty and wildlife.
 Either way, bring a raincoat.

-New Zealand is well known for its ever meandering roads.
-But there are also loads of beautiful stops along the way to Milford, trust us, you’ll want to stop at these spots.
+New Zealand is well known for its ever meandering roads if you get car sick easily (like me) be prepared!
 There are even some campgrounds (they book up really fast) you can stay at if you’d like to.
 But, be warned, Milford Sound is home to a ridiculous amount of sand flies.
 Think of sand flies as mosquitos on steroids.
 Their bites hurt and are itchy for weeks.
 So bring really good bug spray!

 Milford Sound is also home to New Zealand’s greatest hike, the Milford Sound Great Walk.
 This walk has been voted one of the ‘most beautiful walks in the world.’
 If you want to put this under your belt you need to book WELL in advance.
 We’re talking almost a year out.
 Yes, it’s that popular.

 I’ll never forget the moment Andrew and I flew into Queenstown.
 Our plane casually cruised across these sharp peaks that were covered in untouched, perfect snow.
 Our plane circled around a few times and we landed right in the middle of them all.